Laerdal/Laerdal.FFmpeg/README.md

 | Min.Gpl | vid.stab x264 x265 xvidcore |
 | Video | fontconfig freetype fribidi kvazaar libaom libass libiconv libtheora libvpx snappy |

+> **Known limitation:**
+> Due to issue with webp.framework on Xamarin iOS on linking stage we temporary removed it from usage

 ## How to use

 Simply add the Nuget package you want into **ALL** of your Xamarin projects (Shared, iOS and Android).
 On iOS it will depend on the iOS package and on iOS it will depend on the Android package.